 Disappointment in Pittsburgh: How the Pirates Ditched Pittsburgh’s Negro Leagues Past: Blog #10, October 12, 2015

-- Update 2: My article was picked up by the New Pittsburgh Courier.
+- Update: Article was picked up by the New Pittsburgh Courier.
 Cool.

 A Confederate on Campus: Nathan Bedford Forrest as MTSU’s Mascot: Blog #9, August 25, 2015